Alabama Court Records

 Are there Public Records of Mediation Processes in Alabama?

-Pursuant to Alabama state laws, All civil matters within the jurisdiction of the state’s courts are eligible for mediation.
+Under Alabama state laws, most civil matters within the jurisdiction of the state’s courts are eligible for mediation.
 As such, the Alabama appellate courts operate an appellate mediation program as an alternative to the ADR processes offered by the Alabama Center for Dispute Resolution.

 Generally, Appellate courts do not try cases following the standard litigation process.
 There are neither jurors nor witnesses but rather, the court reviews the verdict of the trial court based on the evidence and exhibits presented initially.
 Referrals to mediation are made based on the court administrators’ evaluation of the case or based on the opinion of the appellate court at any time within the appellate process.
 Mediation proceedings are overseen by an approved appellate mediator and may be held at an agreed location conducive to the discussion to maintain confidentiality.
 For confidentiality, no records are made of the mediation proceeding.
 However, mediators are required to file a report within seven days of the completion of the mediation.
 Notwithstanding, all information disclosed in the course of the process may not be divulged unless required by law.
 Confidentially for all mediate cases must be assumed until details of the process are subpoenaed.